 Your optometrist will start with a comprehensive eye assessment to diagnose the severity of the meibomian gland dysfunction and determine your skin type.

-Once your optometrist confirms that IPL is right for you, they will schedule a minimum of four sessions of IPL treatment over three months and additional courses as needed.
+Once your optometrist confirms that IPL is right for you, they will schedule a minimum of four sessions of IPL treatment over three months.

 Here’s how the IPL procedure works:

 - You remove makeup and other skin products from the skin.

-- The eye doctor places IPL eye pads over the closed eyes and shields the eyes with protective goggles.
+- Your eye doctor places IPL eye pads over the closed eyes and shields the eyes with protective goggles.

-- The optometrist applies conductive gel beneath the eyelid area.
+- Your eye doctor applies conductive gel beneath the eyelid area.

 - You receives one full pass of the pulsed light with overlapping flashes that ensures even treatment of the eyelid area.

 - The doctor applies more conductive gel before performing a second pass.